How production areas are classified, the method of treatment and how to apply for classification.

 After you’ve sent the form

 Once we receive your application, it is verified by us and we will ask for further information or clarification if needed.
-Once we are satisfied, we will send it to our contractor to undertake a Provisional Representative Monitoring Point (PRMP) assessment, if it’s necessary.
+Once we are satisfied, we will send it to our contractor to undertake a Representative Monitoring Point (RMP) assessment if it’s necessary.

-A PRMP assessment is an assessment of the pollution sources affecting the area, to find appropriate sampling points and determine a sampling plan.
+An RMP assessment is an assessment of the pollution sources affecting the area, to find appropriate sampling points and determine a sampling plan for potential classification.

 Ten official control samples, taken by the local authority in England and Wales and a range of sampling bodies in Northern Ireland, at least a week apart are required for a provisional classification.
-After a full year of sampling, you will be given an annual classification.
+After a full year of sampling, an annual classification may be approved.

 In some cases, a preliminary classification can be given ahead of a provisional classification.
 Further information on the classification process is available in the classification protocols.